 The statement necklaces, the rings, bracelets and even the head-pieces should be exaggerated with vintage-looking “old silver” costume jewelry, with colorful rocks for a 'fortune teller' gypsy vibe.

-Or, for an everyday look, try wearing a leather jacket with a maxi floral dress and stacking as many rings as you can!
+For an everyday look, try wearing a leather jacket with a maxi floral dress and stacking as many rings as you can!

 You can keep the hair and makeup as neutral as possible.